vendia/blog/posts/2022-10-14-what-is-customer-360-with-vendia.md

 It’s easy to say the tools are the reason, that MDM is archaic, that data governance tools don't have the right breadth of features, or that people are the problem (but that wouldn’t be [very kind](https://www.vendia.net/kind-humans)).

 But, it’s not your fault.
 The lack of Customer 360 is the nature of growing companies.
-It’s a common tradeoff when companies need to do the job (ex. sell) and design the processes and tooling for operations (ex.. sales ops and application administration).
+It’s a common tradeoff when companies need to do the job (ex. sell) and design the processes and tooling for operations (ex. sales ops and application administration).
 To round it out, people with tribal knowledge of how customers are represented in each system come-and-go from organizations.

 Basically, the data within a company becomes no different than [our junk drawers](https://www.vendia.net/blog/understanding-real-time-data-lakes) — hard to navigate unless you know exactly what you’re looking for.